-As a founding member of the Sport Collision Injury Collective, alongside Professor Allyson Pollock and Professor Eric Anderson, much of Adam's current work is focused upon removing the negative aspects associated with youth contact sport.
+As a founding member of the Sport Collision Injury Collective, alongside Professor Allyson Pollock and Professor Eric Anderson, much of Adam's current work is focused on removing the negative aspects associated with youth contact sport.
 He currently coordinates a number of multiple interdisciplinary research projects exploring the current socio-cultural and political influences for participating in contact sports, such as rugby.

 In addition to his research, Adam is a passionate educator.
 Adam is currently teaching at the University of Bedfordshire on the (BA/BSc/MA) Sport and Physical Education programmes.
-He strongly believes in the emancipatory potential of engaging undergraduate students in academic research projects in order to enhance both student engagement and student understanding of social issues in sport, education and health.
+He strongly believes in the emancipatory potential of engaging undergraduate students in academic research projects in order to enhance both student engagement and understanding of social issues in sport, education and health.
 Adam is a fellow of the Higher Education Academy.

 For more information, get in touch with Adam here.